Travel Insurance often comes in two forms; short-term and long-term for individuals and family members.

 International Travel Medical insurance plans for long and shot-term global travel – Designed for; employees, contractors, individuals, families and employer groups.
 For anyone working, studying and living anywhere worldwide, inbound to the U.S. and abroad.

 - Individual – Individuals & Family – Long & Short-Term plans.

 - Group – 2 or more global employees, independent contractors, Third Country Nationals.

-- Internatioal Student – Inbound to U.S. & Outbound: High School, Jr, College, State College and University.
+- Internatioal Student – Inbound to U.S. or Outbound, high school, Jr, college, state college and university.